Kekuta Manneh

-Kekuta Manneh (born 30 December 1994) is a Gambian-American professional soccer player who plays as a winger.
+Kekuta Manneh (born 30 December 1994) is a Gambian professional footballer who plays as a winger.
+He spent most of his career in Major League Soccer for several teams, including Vancouver Whitecaps FC and FC Cincinnati.

 Club career

 Youth and amateur

 Manneh began his career at the several youth academies, including Gilcock Academy, in Gambia before moving to the GFA League First Division, the nation's top league.
 After leaving Africa in 2010, Manneh led second-division Georgia Rush to the state cup quarter-finals and played for Texas Rush before signing with Lonestar Soccer Club, another youth club from Texas, for the 2011 season.
 Both clubs compete as part of the U.S. Soccer Development Academy.
 In 2010, Manneh scored 35 goals in 23 matches for the Rush.
-Because of his performance with the Rush, Manneh was named to the 2010 Disney’s Soccer Showcase All-Star Team and was given a week-long training stint with the Chelsea F.C. academy.
+Because of his performance with the Rush, Manneh was named to the 2010 Disney's Soccer Showcase All-Star Team and was given a week-long training stint with the Chelsea F.C. academy.
 For Lonestar SC, Manneh scored 21 goals in 16 matches.
 In October 2011, Manneh was observed by a scout from Arsenal in a match against the FC Dallas Development Academy.
 Following his successful season with Lonestar Soccer Club, Manneh signed for the Austin Aztex of the Premier Development League and scored 10 goals in 12 regular season matches, including a 4-goal performance against the Texas Dutch Lions on matchday 5.